buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 **Poison Oak (Challenge Rating 1 or 3)**

-Contact with poison oak (Challenge Rating 1) causes a painful, 1d4 Hit Points of damage, rash that renders the victim Fatigued until the damage heals.
+Contact with poison oak (Challenge Rating 1) causes a painful rash and 1d4 Hit Points of damage that renders the victim Fatigued until the damage heals.
 Full body contact or inhalation of smoke from burning poison oak could be fatal (Challenge Rating 3) causing 2 levels of Fatigue and 1d8 damage.
 A Nature check (or Herbalism) with DC 15 reveals the dangers inherent in the plant.
 This hazard can also be used for similar harmful plants (poison ivy, poison sumac, or stinging nettles...)

 **Poison Oak**